tymyrddin/purple/source/docs/distribution-networks/threat-landscape/procedural-threats/insider-threats.md

 ## Data exfiltration

-An insider with access to Stedin's sensitive network data could steal that data.
+An insider with access to sensitive network data could steal that data.
 The network model (Smallworld with Lovion integration), asset register (IBM Maximo), relay settings (from SIPROTEC and SEL relays), protection configurations, and customer connection records are all valuable targets.
-An attacker who obtains this data could use it to plan attacks on Stedin, to identify high-value targets, or to sell it to competitors.
+An attacker who obtains this data could use it to plan attacks on the network, to identify high-value targets, or to sell it to competitors.

-Data exfiltration can occur physically (a Stedin employee photographs or prints sensitive documents and removes them from the site), digitally (an employee copies files onto a USB drive or emails them), or by providing access (an employee gives an external attacker credentials or access to Stedin systems so they can copy data themselves).
+Data exfiltration can occur physically (an employee photographs or prints sensitive documents and removes them from the site), digitally (an employee copies files onto a USB drive or emails them), or by providing access (an employee gives an external attacker credentials or access to the systems so they can copy data themselves).

-Physical exfiltration is difficult to prevent at Stedin with hundreds of employees and open physical access.
+Physical exfiltration is difficult to prevent with hundreds of employees and open physical access.
 An employee could photograph a drawing, take a screenshot of a system, or print a configuration.
-Preventing this requires either restricting physical access (not feasible at a large organisation like Stedin) or creating a strong culture of security where employees understand the value of the data and the risk of exfiltration.
+Preventing this requires either restricting physical access (not feasible at a large organisation) or creating a strong culture of security where employees understand the value of the data and the risk of exfiltration.

-Digital exfiltration can be made more difficult through egress monitoring (preventing USB drives from being used, blocking email to external addresses, monitoring network uploads), but these controls are often not implemented on Stedin's engineering systems where employees regularly need to move data.
+Digital exfiltration can be made more difficult through egress monitoring (preventing USB drives from being used, blocking email to external addresses, monitoring network uploads), but these controls are often not implemented on the engineering systems where employees regularly need to move data.

-An insider at Stedin might provide access credentials or physical keys to an external attacker, enabling the attacker to access Stedin systems after the insider has left their shift.
+An insider might provide access credentials or physical keys to an external attacker, enabling the attacker to access the systems after the insider has left their shift.
 This is particularly dangerous because the external attacker can operate outside normal business hours when fewer people are present and oversight is reduced.

 ## Enabling external attackers

-A sophisticated attack on Stedin's distribution network might involve an insider working in coordination with an external attacker.
+A sophisticated attack on the distribution network might involve an insider working in coordination with an external attacker.
 The insider provides credentials, physical access to sites, information about procedures and security measures, or assistance with technical attacks.
 The external attacker executes the attack using the access and information the insider has provided.